Sage Sociology

 • Sage Sociology

-This episode of the Armed Forces & Society AI podcast series is a conversational-style AI summary of David R. Segal's article entitled, "Civil-Military Relations in the Mass Public."
+This episode of the Armed Forces & Society AI podcast series is a conversational-style AI summary of Richard T. Cooney, Jr., Mady Wechsler Segal, David R. Segal, and William W. Falk's article entitled, 'Racial Differences in the Impact of Military Service on the Socioeconomic Status of Women Veterans'.

 All podcasts, videos, and content listed below are AI-generated adaptations of scholarly articles originally published in Armed Forces & Society.
 These derivative products are intended solely as supplementary means of engaging with academic research.